dhardiman/Config/README.md

 ### Extensions
 This schema should be used for creating extensions on existing classes.
-A Sample of the scehma is:
+A Sample of the schema is:

 ```
 {